laats/dpdq/readme.txt

 The query processor comes with three query types preinstalled.
-The first, simple_count, produces a noisy count of rows matching the query predicate rows by adding a Laplace(2/\epsilon, 0) distributed random deviate and rounding the result to the nearest integer (see the section on differential privacy for an explanation of the parameter \epsilon).
+The first, simple_count, produces a noisy count of rows matching the query predicate rows by adding a Laplace(2/ϵ, 0) distributed random deviate and rounding the result to the nearest integer (see the section on differential privacy for an explanation of the parameter ϵ).
 The second, user_pref_count, also returns a perturbation of the true number of rows that match the quer predicate.
 The perturbation and the parameters can be explored here and are described in detail in the following paper:

 Protecting count queries in study design.
 Vinterbo SA, Sarwate AD, Boxwala AA.
 J Am Med Inform Assoc.
 2012 Sep 1;19(5):750-7.
 Epub 2012 Apr 17.

-The third, histogram, first discretizes the numerical columns, produces a histogram, and adds Laplace(2/\epsilon, 0) to each count (including the 0-valued entries).
-Finally entries with a value less than a value A \log(n)/\epsilon are removed.
-The approach is based on results in the following paper:
+The third, histogram, first discretizes the numerical columns, produces a histogram, and adds Laplace(2/ϵ, 0) to each count (including the 0-valued entries).
+Finally entries with a value less than a value Alog(n)/ϵ are removed.
+The approach is based on results in the following
+paper:

 Jing Lei.
 Differentially private m-estimators.
 NIPS 2011, pages 361-369, 2011.

 The query processing server can load new metadata from its database,